edinburgh-napier/set09121/labs/lab6/physics.md

 A physics System/Engine usually has the following components

 - **A World**
   - A data-structure that contains all the physics objects in the "world\".
 Usually this also has some global parameters such as "Gravity\".
 Some physics engines allow you to have multiple "worlds\".
-Think of this like a \"physics Scene\".
+Think of this like a \"Physics Scene\".
 - **An Integrator**
   - This is the algorithm that runs each physics 'Tick' or 'Step', to calculate the acceleration, velocity, and position of all bodies in the world.
 The More 'ticks', the more accurate the simulation is.
 We usually don't have any control of the inner workings of this.
 - **Physics Bodies**
-  - Usually called Rigid-bodies (unless dealing with deformable or fluid things).
+  - Usually called Rigid Bodies (unless dealing with deformable or fluid things).
 These are things that have mass, inertia, position, and velocity.
-The physics Integrator moves theses things around based on the rules of physics.
+The physics Integrator moves these things around based on the rules of physics.
 - **Colliders**
   - These are the physical 'shapes' of bodies. e.g cubes, circles, polygons.
 They determine how two bodies collide with each other.
 A body is just an abstract 'thing' that has mass.
 Colliders give them shapes and behaviour.
 - **Constraints**